EthelEz/ETL-on-FHIR/README.md

 4. Choose a FHIR Client framework:
 Utilize FHIR client libraries in [Python](https://docs.smarthealthit.org/client-py/) in your chosen programming language.
 These libraries simplify the process of working with FHIR data management.
 In our case, we are using [fhirpy](https://github.com/beda-software/fhir-py#readme)

-# Seeting the ETL process
+# Setting the ETL process
 1. To be able to perform this, set up your FHIR server as discussed above.
 2. Download your synthetic data from [synthea](https://mitre.box.com/shared/static/ydmcj2kpwzoyt6zndx4yfz163hfvyhd0.zip)
 3. If you are using Azure API for FHIR use [FhirLoader](https://github.com/hansenms/FhirLoader) as recommended by Microsoft Azure to upload it to the API.